 This is why you want a test that captures both Type III and Type IV reactions.
 I’ll explain which tests do this below!

-This is not an immune reaction but a lack of proper enzymes to digest a certain food.
-The best known example is lactose intolerance, where a person does not make enough of the lactase enzyme to digest the lactose sugar in milk, which causes gas, bloating, pain and diarrhea (50).
+This is not an immune reaction, but a lack of proper enzymes to digest a certain food.
+The best known example is lactose intolerance, in which a person does not make enough lactase enzyme to digest the lactose sugar in milk, which causes gas, bloating, pain, and diarrhea (50).

 Another example is histamine intolerance, which could be caused by a deficiency in diamine oxidase enzyme (DAO), so that the histamine in food doesn’t get broken down.
 This build up of histamine could cause allergy-like symptoms such as headaches, sinus congestion, and hives.
 (51).